TAPPI Antitrust Policy

 To assist the TAPPI staff and all its officers, directors, committee chairmen, and Local Section officers in recognizing situations which may raise the appearance of an antitrust problem, the Board will as a matter of policy furnish to each of such persons the Association's General Rules of Antitrust Compliance.
 The Association will also make available general legal advice when questions arise as to the manner in which the antitrust laws may apply to the activities of TAPPI or any committee or Section thereof.

 Antitrust compliance is the responsibility of every TAPPI member.
 Any violation of the TAPPI General Rules of Antitrust Compliance or this general policy will result in immediate suspension from membership in the Association and immediate removal from any Association office held by a member violating this policy.
+The imposition of these rules by TAPPI does not indicate that TAPPI considers every breach of these rules to be a violation of the antitrust laws.
+Because of the potentially severe repercussions of a violation of the antitrust laws, TAPPI has provided guardrails that are intended to prevent even the appearance of impropriety with respect to antitrust issues.

 General Rules of Antitrust Compliance